box8engineering/box8engineering.github.io/_posts/2020-02-06-Document-Scanner-OCR-&-Information-Extraction.md

 #### <a style= "text-decoration:underline"> Employee Onboarding Using Aadhar </a >

-Employee Creation requires filling of multiple fields and is quite time taking.
+Employee Creation requires filling of multiple fields and is quite a time taking.
-It is also expected that the user input is accurate as fields like Document No (Aadhar No.) need to be unique.
-Failure to do so means refilling of the form which further increases the time taken to create an employee.
-Using Document Scanner with Aadhaar helps speed up the process and helps in eliminating error due to user input .
+It is also expected that the user input is accurate as fields like Document No (Aadhar No.) needs to be unique.
+Failure to do so means refilling the form which further increases the time taken to create an employee.
+Using Document Scanner with Aadhaar helps speed up the process and helps in eliminating errors due to user input .

 <center><img src= "http://drive.google.com/uc?export=view&id=1AO1Dw44v4hMBtu1-N74srcS9ecWjRFHi" width="80%" height="80%" > </center>